twillis209/zinb_analysis/svenssonApproach/notes.md

 * Kolodziejczyk:
 	* in space-separated file with header and rownames
 	* header and rownames
+	* Over 38k features, so will need to apply some filter; what did Svensson do?
 * Patel:
 	* in tab-separated `txt` file
 	* just header?
+	* See notes in `readPatelData.R`, will move those here at some point
+	* We only have access to the log TPM values at the moment, so we can go no further
 * Zeisel:
 	* in tab-separated `txt` file
 	* issues: